-The SIC will contribute up to $280 million towards the new Pyrmont Metro station and associated infrastructure.
+The SIC will collect up to $280 million from developers to help fund the new Pyrmont Metro station.

 The SIC rate is adjusted annually according to the latest Sydney Produce Price Index (PPI)

 Pyrmont Peninsula Metro SIC contribution rates – FY2023–24

 |Class of development||Contribution Rate|